-China successfully tests waverider hypersonic aircraft capable of carrying nukes
+China said that it has successfully tested its waverider hypersonic aircraft which is capable of flying independently and of carrying nuclear warheads.